Taskomater/Activity-State-Changes-Tasker-Project/README.md

 - If you have root access, then run `logcat | grep -E 'activity|trigger|resume|start|stop|config change|systemuivisibility|statusbar'` in a root shell in termux and then switch to multi-window and then switch between activities to see logcat changes in real time.
 You can pass any string in a regex to `grep` to filter entries you want to monitor.
 - If you do not have root access, you may run the logcat command above over adb.
 If you are using windows, then `grep` command will not be available, install `cygwin` if required.

-To find activity resume entries, adding part of the package or activity name to the filter regex can be helful to narrow down important logcat entries.
+To find activity resume entries, adding part of the package or activity name to the filter regex can be helpful to narrow down important logcat entries.
 For LG G5 7.0, the activity resuming entries match the following format:
 ```
 LGImageQualityEnhancementService: activityResuming: package_name/activity_name
 ```